caimichael/caimichael.github.io/cv/cv.md

 Research and Teaching Experience
 ------------------
+**International Monetary Fund**
+Research Officer in the Development Macroeconomics Division of the Research Department, Winter 2022 - Ongoing

 **Northwestern University Department of Economics**
 Research Assistant for Prof. Mattias Doepke, Fall 2021 - Ongoing